gregurco/jobeet-tutorial/docs/days/day-7.md

 ```

 This method create query which will get all active jobs by category.
 But where is pagination?
-Let's do it in controller `src/Controller/CategoryController.php`:
+Let’s do it in controller `src/Controller/CategoryController.php`:

 ```php
 // ...